codacy/codacy-remark-lint/docs/description/remark-lint-checkbox-content-indent.md

+# remark-lint-checkbox-content-indent

-Warn when list item checkboxes are followed by too much whitespace.
+[`remark-lint`][github-remark-lint] rule to warn when GFM tasklist checkboxes are followed by more than one space.